-- Same goes for mosquitos.
+- The same goes for mosquitos.
 These seemingly invisible buggers spread deadly horse diseases far and wide.
-Vaccinations are a must, and staying on top of good mosquito killing habits is a must.
+Vaccinations are a must, and staying on top of good mosquito-killing habits is a must.
 No standing water, clean the troughs often, keep the birds and bats around.
-For more on mosquito prevention, read this one, and for more on mosquito borne diseases, read this one.
+For more on mosquito prevention, read this one, and for more on mosquito-borne diseases, read this one.

 - Your horse’s hay is the source of his nutrition, but making sure the hay is healthy is a must.
 Botulism is a serious risk, mold can cause problems, and blister beetles will kill your horse in a few days.
 Spend the seconds every day to inspect your horse’s hay.
 Check out this article on blister beetles and keep your eyes peeled and your nose sharp.

-- Also spend the few extra bucks to get your horse his own set of grooming tools.
+- Also, spend the few extra bucks to get your horse his own set of grooming tools.
 Skin conditions like rain rot are easily spread.
-And this also keeps you more organized - anyone need help with that like I do?
+And this also keeps you more organized – anyone need help with that as I do?
 Rain rot is discussed here, in this article.

 No sharp things, no snaps opening towards noses, no faulty wiring.

-- Lastly - make sure your horse’s stall and paddock are not trying to kill him with pokey things!
+- Lastly – make sure your horse’s stall and paddock are not trying to kill him with pokey things!
 Or things that will get him stuck up against the wall!
-Or with metal things in the ground (I love huge magnet like the ones roofers use!)
-Or that horrible ammonia smell!
+Or with metal things in the ground.
+I love huge magnet like the ones roofers use to pick up stray metal bits all over the land.
+Or that horrible ammonia smell.
 Ventilation and a safe stall are mandatory.
 Tips for doing a safe stall inspection are here!